michelribeiro/convert-date-to-timestamp-and-timestamp-to-date/README.md

-# Convert timestap to normal date and normal date to timestap.
+# Convert timestmap to normal date and normal date to timestmap.
 ---
 * Convert timestamp in normal data.